BetterThanTomorrow/calva/README.md

 ### Code Contributors

-Calva is a quite young open source project, with surprisingly many code contributors.
+Calva is an open source project with surprisingly many code contributors.
 We take great care to keep it easy and fun to contribute.
 See the [Calva Development Wiki](https://github.com/BetterThanTomorrow/calva/wiki) for more on this.

 ## Happy Coding